romeomugwaneza/design-patterns-java/README.md

 ### 2. State Pattern

 Example of a drawing canvas that changes depending on the tool selected from the palette in software like PhotoShop.

+### 3. Command Pattern

+Encapsulates a request in a single object.
+Here are some advantages:

+- Objects can be logged.
+Added to a list(or any other DS)
+- Command objects can be used to undo/redo functionality.
+- Command objects can be replayed.